opendocsg/slw-judgments-backfill/2012_SGHC_105/report.md

 quantifying the compensation, no single approach is determinative.
 The court could even arrive at an intermediate figure taking into account the different bases: _Clayton v Green_ (1979) NZRL 139 at 140.

-9       The issue of whether the court should address the claimant’s expectations or the losses or detriment the claimant sustained as a result of his reliance upon the representation was addressed by Sundaresh Menon JC in _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ [2007] 1 SLR(R) 292 (“ _Hong Leong_ ”).
+9       The issue of whether the court should address the claimant’s expectations or the losses or detriment the claimant sustained as a result of his reliance upon the representation was addressed by Sundaresh Menon JC in _Hong Leong Singapore Finance Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR(R) 292</span> (“ _Hong Leong_ ”).
 After undertaking a comprehensive survey of the existing authorities, Menon JC concluded (at [247]-[249]):

  247 The approach taken in Jennings v Rice towards fashioning an adequate but proportionate remedy is consistent with that taken in particular by Mason CJ in the Australian High Court decision in Commonwealth of Australia v Verwayen (1990) 170 CLR 394.
 Mason CJ noted as follows at 413: